jkarlin929/react-router/README.md

 - Add a link to each individual quote in `QuotesList` that takes the user to a `SingleQuote` page.
 - Make API calls based on what route we're on and what params have been passed.

-## 🚀 LAB!!!!
-Adding a new route to our quotes app!
+## 🚀 Lab - Adding a new route to our quotes app! - (30 min)

 For this lab you will add another route and another component.

 - `npm install` to install the necessary dependencies
 - The new route should be `/about`
-- The about component should just have some basic info about WDI ADA and maybe a picture of Ada Lovelace or something
+- The about component should just have some basic info about WDI Dresselhaus and maybe a picture of Dresselhaus Dresselhausor something
 - After adding the component, add a link to the component in the header next to our other links
 - After adding the link, add a `<Route />` component that will match that route

 The final product should be the same as the app from the lecture with an additional link in the header to the new `About` component that you've created.

+### References